 Icing down the whole house to cool off for a few minutes is expensive.
 Keep the air conditioning at a reasonable setting and look for other ways to cool off when you first come inside.
 Have an icy drink, put a cold compress on the back of your neck or change into cool, absorbent clothes.

 Another effective strategy: a quick, cool shower.

 5. Go wireless

-Organize a game night, a poker party or a craft night with friends.
+Organize a game night, poker party or craft night with friends.
 Close Instagram long enough to work in your yard.
 Or have some fun with a container garden on your patio.
 (Real tomatoes don’t require wattage.
 And if you eat what you grow, you can save on your food bill, too.)